jukkakarvanen/kafka-streams-test-topics/examples/README.md

         assertThat(outputTopic.isEmpty()).isTrue();
     }

-## Testing collection of records
+## Testing Collection of Records

-### Testing with ValueList and KeyValueList
+### Testing with Value and KeyValue List

-Similarly than single record you can pipe in Value list and you can validate output with single record methods as earlier or us reaValueToList method and seeing the big picture when validating the whole collection at the same time.
+Similarly, as single record, the test can pipe in Value list and validate output with single record methods, like before, or use readValueToList method and see the big picture when validating the whole collection at the same time.
-In this case when we piped in values, we need to validate keys and that way of readKeyValueToList method.
+In this case, when the test pipes in the values, it needs to validate the keys and that way use readKeyValueToList method.

     @Test
     public void testKeyValueList() {